 You wouldn’t propose marriage on a first date, right?
 The same logic applies to a new prospect.
 In the B2B world, 73% of leads aren’t yet ready to become clients, according to a report by the research firm MarketingSherpa.
 Rather than asking for a sale during your first meeting, establish trust by cultivating the relationship over time, until the prospect is ready to make the big decision.

 Automating a “lead nurturing” process prevents prospects from slipping through the cracks, allowing you to keep in touch without having to remember to do so.
 When a lead is identified as someone who needs more time, automation software can send an email each month that gently pushes the lead toward a sale.

 Each month, send resources that educate the lead about your business and address common questions they might have.
 Be sure to include options for increasing or decreasing the frequency of the communications.
 Ask them to click a link if they’d rather receive emails every other month.
-Set up another “contact us” link they can click when they want to talk to you or a sales rep. With automation, that click triggers a task for you to contact them.
+Set up another “contact us” link they can click when they want to talk to you or a sales rep. With automation, that click can trigger a task for you to contact them.

 While lead nurturing gives the lead more time, it also ensures that you or a sales rep focus on the leads who are most prepared to buy.
-On average, nurtured leads result in a 20% increase in sales opportunities, compared with leads that didn’t receive that attention, according to a study by the B2B marketing publication DemandGen Report.
+According to Marketo, companies that excel at lead nurturing generate 50% more sales-ready leads.